ABOUT THE PNV HANDICAP LEAGUE

 The Harrier League is a handicap event held at Lynch Wood Business Park, Peterborough.
 It consists of a series of 6 handicap races held monthly between September and April every year..

 Each race is 5k, made up of 3 laps around Peterborough Business Park.
-The course has been accurately measured in the past and not varied since then.
 It is described as fast and flat despite one very twisty section and thus ideal for pb's and also good for a hard training run.
 Incidentally, the course was accurately measured last year and was extended by 25m.